 Letter of intent requirements

-- Title and summary (one page limit)
+- Title and summary page (one-page limit)

-- Name of principle investigator
+- Name of principal investigator

 - Principal investigator's department/division

 - Names of all other participating investigators and their department/division and site